Civic Engagement and Climate Justice (CECJ) ThinkLab

 About the ThinkLab

-Civic Engagement and Climate Justice ThinkLab logo with city and mountains in the backgroundThe CECJ ThinkLab at CU Denver serves as a research forum and creative space where students engage in critical investigations and discussions centered on the social and cross-cutting dimensions of climate (impacts, vulnerability, disaster risk reduction, global health, adaptation, education, ethics, equity, and action).
-Using climate justice and civic engagement as integrative themes, the CECJ ThinkLab seeks to attract students from all cultural backgrounds and academic interests, including the STEM disciplines, social sciences, urban planning, humanities, and arts, and spark their interests to learn across disciplinary knowledges for collective action in Colorado and beyond.
+Civic Engagement and Climate Justice ThinkLab logo with city and mountains in the backgroundThe CECJ ThinkLab at CU Denver serves as a research forum and creative space where students engage in critical investigations and discussions centered on the cross-cutting dimensions of climate and society (impacts, vulnerability, disaster risk reduction, global health, adaptation, education, ethics, equity, and action).
+Using climate justice and civic engagement as integrative themes, the CECJ ThinkLab seeks to attract and serve students from all cultural backgrounds and academic interests, including the STEM disciplines, social sciences, urban planning, humanities, and arts, and spark their interests to learn across disciplinary knowledges for collective action in Colorado and beyond.
 Moreover, the ThinkLab is commited to supporting and encouraging students from underrepresented groups (broadly defined) in their pursuit of cross-disciplinary climate and society scholarship and creative activities.

 The CECJ ThinkLab addresses the need for: a) interdisciplinary and equity-minded STEM training to address the multifactorial causes and impacts of climate change; and b) a diverse workforce that reflects the changing demographics and climate resilience needs of Colorado.
-Through cross-disciplinary thinking, hands-on research, collaborative activities, and peer-to-peer learning, the CECJ initiative builds undergraduate research capacities, fosters community, and cultivates leadership and networks.
+Through cross-disciplinary (climate and society) thinking, hands-on research, collaborative activities, and peer-to-peer learning, the CECJ initiative builds undergraduate research capacities, fosters community, and cultivates leadership and networks.

 CECJ Fellows